-Specific guidelines for the written format and style of the proposal and final dissertation can be found in the Guide for Preparing Graduate Thesis, Dissertation, and Projects, which is available on the University website.
+Specific guidelines for the written format and style of the proposal and final dissertation can be found in the Guide for Preparing Graduate Thesis, Dissertation, and Projects (http://thesis.gmu.edu/DTP_GUIDE.pdf),.
 The proposal and dissertation typically comply with guidelines found in the APA Manual of Style.
 If the Manual and the Guide conflict, the rules of the Guide prevail.